These Must-Read Denim Books Inspired Blue Blooded

 It’s never been easier to get information.
 With the tap of a finger, you can find the answer to virtually any question you have.
 And with video becoming ever more present as it gets easier to create, learning is getting even more accessible.

 Yet, we’re somehow still drawn to knowledge on paper.
 Especially in the world of denim, it seems.
-Like my friend Wouter Munnichs of Long John pointed out when we met in Copenhagen in the middle of December, there’s been a boom in denim books.

 One of the more recent publications is, of course, Blue Blooded—the 256-page denim-bonded heavyweighter that I co-authored and had published by Gestalten in 2016.